erkamesen/Quit-Tracker/README.md

 Portfolio project should now be running on your local machine at http://localhost:5000

-- Register and use your Quit Tracker 👍👍👍
+- Register and you ready to use your own Quit Tracker 👍👍👍

 ## Snaps